SAINT PAUL’S CATHOLIC SCHOOL PARENT/STUDENT HANDBOOK

 - I will abide by other rules as may be necessarily given by the teacher in charge or the administration.

-IV.
-Privacy I will not reveal my home address, full name, or personal phone number to anyone at any time.
-I will not reveal the home address, full name, or personal phone number of any member of the Saint Paul’s School community to anyone on the Internet at any time.
+- Privacy I will not reveal my home address, full name, or personal phone number to anyone at any time.
+I will not reveal the home address, full name, or personal phone number of any member of the St. Paul’s Catholic School community to anyone on the Internet at any time.

 CONFERENCES Parents are asked to make a specific appointment with the teachers of each of their children, for the parent-teacher-student trimester conference, regardless of the progress of the child.
 This conference is very valuable to the overall education program.
 Our faculty can better teach and manage your child’s performance if they can share their understanding of the student directly with the parent.
 If a parent has a special concern, it is not necessary to wait until parent-teacher conference time.
 Conferences can be arranged at any time during the school year.
 Please call the school office to request a conference.

-• Recovery Training, reviewing, revising, and communicating with faculty, staff, parents, students, and local emergency officials continue throughout the school year to minimize the impact of possible crises.
-Teachers are required to keep a copy of the St Paul’s Crisis Management Reference Handbook in their classrooms, during additional duties, and off campus activities.
+- Recovery Training, reviewing, revising, and communicating with faculty, staff, parents, students, and local emergency officials continue throughout the school year to minimize the impact of possible crises.
+Teachers are required to keep a copy of the St. Paul’s Catholic School Crisis Management Reference Handbook in their classrooms, during additional duties, and off campus activities.
 A complete copy of the Vermont School Crisis Guide, a copy of “Practical Information on Crisis Planning”, and the crisis management reference handbook are filed in the school office.

 DISCIPLINE Our school is participating in an important academic and behavioral initiative.
 It is called Responsive Classroom (RC) Principles and Practices of Responsive Classroom The Responsive Classroom approach is a way of teaching that emphasizes social, emotional, and academic growth in a strong and safe school community.
 Developed by classroom teachers, the approach consists of practical strategies for helping children build academic and social-emotional competencies day in and day out.
 Guiding Principles The Responsive Classroom approach is informed by the work of educational theorists and the experiences of exemplary classroom teachers.
 Seven principles guide this approach: